jneug/typst-mantys/mantys.typ

 		it
 	}

+  // TODO: This would be a nice short way to set examples, but will
+  // have weird formatting due to raw text having set the default
+  // font and size before the show rule takes effect.
 	// show raw.where(block:true, lang:"example"): it => mty.example(imports:example-imports, it)
 	// show raw.where(block:true, lang:"side-by-side"): it => mty.example(side-by-side:true, imports:example-imports, it)
 	state("@mty-example-imports").update(example-imports)